 The internet is tremendously useful.
-It allows you to order your kitchen cabinets in Oakville, see photos of your family, connect with old friends, search for information, and browse catalogs, all without leaving your home.
+It allows you to order your kitchen cabinets or research contact details, see photos of your family, connect with old friends, search for information, and browse catalogs, all without leaving your home.
 Given how helpful everyone on the internet seems to be, it can sometimes be difficult to remember that some of them are scam artists who want to make you the victims of fraud.
 Here are some common frauds to watch out for.

 With this type of fraud, you will receive an email message from someone who claims to be a lawyer a dying person, a soldier, a lottery corporation, or a government official, with a large amount of money for you.
 They will either offer to give you a cut of the money if you help them with it or tell you that you need to send them money in order to access your funds.
 Don't get caught up in daydreams of owning a limousine.
 Any money you spend is gone forever.